Green Drives Conference features speakers from ‘MotorWeek,’ Rivian, and major fleets

 “Whether you run a small or large business, are a fleet manager, manage a dealership or service garage, or work in the technology or energy, there will be topics of interest and networking opportunities for you at Green Drives,” Walton said.
 “This event provides you with the benefits of a multi-day conference in a one-day trade show-like setting.”

-Green Drives is being held at Northern Illinois University’s Conference and Meetings Center, 1120 East Diehl Road, Naperville, IL 60563.
+The Green Drives Conference is being held at Northern Illinois University’s Conference and Meetings Center, 1120 East Diehl Road, Naperville, IL 60563.
 To register for tickets, become a sponsor or exhibitor, visit https://2019greendrives.eventbrite.com.

 Chicago Area Clean Cities, a nonprofit coalition focused on promoting clean transportation in Chicago and the surrounding suburbs, was founded on May 13, 1994.
 Celebrating its 25th anniversary this year, the coalition’s membership is comprised of federal, state and local governments, corporations, small businesses, and individuals.
 These stakeholders come together to share information and resources, educate the public, help craft public policy, and collaborate on projects that reduce petroleum use.